TAbdiukov/CryptoChecker_Research/README.md

 * Remove rubbish.
 * Link the signatures with their descriptions (find patterns?)
-* Create an open source implementation of CC!
+* Create an open-source implementation of CC!
 --------------------------
 * *TAbdiukov*